In fact, you may already be doing many of these things and just don’t realize it!

 Computer time is great for teaching English as a second language.
 There are many computer activities that your students can do that will help them achieve success this year.
 Computers and other math and music activities are great for ESOL students because it brings them into an even playground of communication where students can relate to each without really knowing each other’s language.
 I remember when I went on a mission trip to the Dominican Republic and had such amazing “conversations” with kids without really even communicating at all.

 Total Physical Response

 Here at Have Fun Teaching, we make teaching and learning so much fun!
-Most of our educational songs and videos encourage students to perform actions, motions, movements, and include lots of repetition…perfect for teaching English as a second language.
+Most of our educational songs and videos encourage students to perform actions, motions, movements and include lots of repetition…perfect for teaching English as a second language.
 Our Fitness Videos, featuring our cute and adorable Funzy character named Abby, are amazing and so much fun!
-With your Access Subscription, you will have access to all of these TPR songs and videos.
+With your Membership Subscription, you will have Membership to all of these TPR songs and videos.

 Yes, we all know them by “Field Trips”…but come on, we are more civilized than that!
 A Field Experience is a fun way to get out and learn new things.
 Whether it is taking your class to the corner of your classroom to inspect a dead bug, taking them outside under a tree to uncover the mystery of falling leaves, or visiting a local business or museum to explore new adventures, your Field Experiences will make memorable moments for everyone involved.